Defensive end Sean Ferguson

 The 6-foot-4, 225-pound Ferguson is indeed one of the finest prospects in all of Florida, a state that annually sends hundreds of its high school players on to the collegiate level.
-As a testament to his skill and ability, Ferguson's list of college suitors include Mississippi State, USF, Western Michigan and Central Michigan.
+As a testament to his skill and ability, Ferguson's list of college suitors include Mississippi State

 "I just want to see the players, the coaches and campus," Ferguson said of his visit to CMU this weekend.
 "Antonio told me the coaches look out for him and that it's just like a family up there.
 He said we should ball together."